Heard On The REITs - Week Ending October 6th, 2017

 ADP Nonfarm Employment

 The ADP nonfarm payrolls number declined from 228K to 135K but that was above the consensus estimate of 125K.
 The bad news is that small businesses had a decline of 7K with an 11k drop in the 1-19 employee size.
 We aren’t going to give much credibility to this report because hurricanes Harvey and Irma certainly hurt the job market.
-If we look past hurricane related impacts, the job market still looks strong.
+If we look past hurricane-related impacts, the job market still looks strong.
 See unemployment below.

 Unemployment Rate

-Evidence of the strength in the job market can be seen in the unemployment rate, which continues to decline – hitting 4.2% is September.
+Evidence of the strength in the job market can be seen in the unemployment rate, which continues to decline – hitting 4.2% in September.
 The decline was despite an uptick in the participation rate, which hit 63.10% last month – its highest level since September 2013.

 Initial Jobless Claims

-Initial claims declined to 260K from 272K this past week but claims have remained elevated that last 5 weeks.
+Initial claims declined to 260K from 272K this past week but claims have remained elevated the last 5 weeks.
 The 4-week moving average declined as the 298K number that was reported for the week of 9/2 drops off but claims have now been above 260K for five consecutive weeks.
 Before that, we hadn’t seen claims above 260K since March.

 Average Hourly Earnings